smflem/smflem.github.io/_posts/2021-06-14-theatre_elements.md

 For example, this is distinct from a medium like television[^streaming_characters] where the focus is primarily on the characters.
 I've been known to gripe that, beyond the first season or two, most television becomes a soap opera as it devolves around the characters and their relationships, with no interesting ongoing story[^tv_soap].
 This is also distinct from more extemporaneous art forms that might otherwise be lumped into the live performing arts.
 For example, things like improv wouldn't fit the bill as 'story-driven', since the narrative arc is primarily dependent on atomistic story elements generated and discarded throughout the show.

 In its focus on story, theatre is more like film.
 Both tend to have run-time measured in single-digit hours and be consumed in a single evening[^harry_potter].
-This matters because it allows artists to tell more coherent stories, stories focused on change and tight pacing rather than an incremental attachment to characters.
+This matters because it allows artists to tell more coherent stories, stories focused on change and taut pacing rather than an incrementally attachment to characters.
 To the extent that theatre artists succeed in crafting these types of stories, the result can be a stronger, more targeted artistic impact.
 More prosaically, this pacing and length also allows the live, interactive, and immersive elements described earlier without overtaxing the audience.

 -

-As deployed in theatre, these factors serve to generate strong responses in audiences, in a way unique to the medium.
-Despite attempts throughout the pandemic, to my knowledge no one has been able to match this unique artistic impact in a different format.
+As practiced in theatre, these factors serve to generate strong responses in audiences, in a way unique to the medium.
+Despite numerous attempts throughout the pandemic, to my knowledge no one has been able to match this unique artistic impact in a different format.

 Yet as mentioned already, theatre remains under threat.
 With challenging economics and increasing competition, theatre risks serving a shrinking audience at inflated prices.